thisisgurpal/pacman/README.md

 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/159753712-29da9c45-307d-4ca8-a046-687280485d08.JPG" width="700">
 <img src="https://user-images.githubusercontent.com/97416784/159755095-1f5e4f3b-4333-4fe7-8128-6b8eacc47b46.JPG" width="350">
 For the Pacman to move the current position and the direction need to be taken into consideration.
-This if statement moves Pacman for any direction chosen by the user using the arrow keys if there is not a wall already there, if the user pressed a key that is not up. down, left or right a console log is run letting you know it's an invalid key.
+This if statement moves Pacman for any direction chosen by the user using the arrow keys if there is not a wall already there.
+If the user pressed a key that is not up, down, left or right a console log is run letting you know it's an invalid key.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/159757240-e50b04ac-8da1-46d9-ad51-b2975c94c514.JPG" width="700">
 To use the arrow keys to move Pacman I had to know which key is being pressed by knowing the key codes.
 Depending on that key it will then run the if statement in the code above using a setInterval which includes Pacman's speed.